SetiZ/player/README.md

-This is almost definitely the first javascript/html mp3 player which can load music from your hard drive and parse id3 tags.
+This is a fork of the javascript/html mp3 player made by [antimatter15](http://antimatter15.github.com/player/player.html).
+It can load music from your hard drive and parse id3 tags.

-[Try it out online](http://antimatter15.github.com/player/player.html) it should work on the latest version of chrome and possibly safari.
+It should work on the latest version of chrome and possibly safari.
 Chromium and firefox 4 will probably only work with ogg vorbis files.
 Internet explorer 9, mobile safari and opera will almost definitely not work.